EC-Prime/Philosophia/README.md

 # Philosophia

 A daily reflection app.
-Each day shows a philosopher's quote — you write a short journal entry responding to it, and it saves to a growing history you can revisit and edit.
+Each day shows a philosopher's quote, you write a short journal entry responding to it, and it saves to a growing history you can revisit and edit.

 Built as a portfolio project to practice core JavaScript (DOM manipulation, localStorage, array/object handling) before moving on to React.